Movable categories: Introduction

-The notion of movability was introduced, for metrizable compacts, by K. Borsuk $[1]$.
-For the more general cases this notion was extended by S. Mardesic and J. Segal $[10]$, J. Segal~$[12]$, P. Shostak~$[13]$.
-In the equivariant theory of shape this notion was studied in the works of the author of present article~$[4,5,6,7,8]$ and of Z. Cerin~$[3]$.
+The notion of movability for metrizable compacta was introduced by K. Borsuk \cite{borsuk}.
+For the more general cases this notion was extended by S. Marde\v{s}i\'{c} and J. Segal \cite{mardsegal2}, J. Segal~\cite{segal}, P. Shostak~\cite{shostak}.
+In the equivariant theory of shape this notion was studied in the works of the author of present article~$[4,5,6,7,8]$ and of Z. \v{C}erin~\cite{cerin}.

-It is necessary to note that in the works mentioned above the movability of topological space was defined by means of the neighborhood of given space (closed embedded in certain $AR$-space) or by means of inverse spectrums, depending on the approach to shape theory used.
-However, the categorical approach to shape theory of S. Mardesic~$[9]$ lacks a suitable categorical definition of movability.
+It is necessary to note that in the works mentioned above the movability of topological spaces was defined by means of neighborhoods of the given space (embedded as closed set in a certain $AR$-space) or by means of inverse systems, depending on the approach to shape theory used.
+However, the categorical approach to shape theory of S.~Marde\v{s}i\'{c}~\cite{mardsegal1} lacks a suitable categorical definition of movability.

-In this article we define the notion of movable category and prove that the movability of topological space is equivalent to the movability of certain corresponding category.
+In this article we define the notion of movable category and prove that the movability of a topological space is equivalent to the movability of a certain category.